World oil market chronology from 2003: 2011

 In mid-June, West Texas Intermediate crude for July delivery fell nearly $2 to $93.01, the lowest price since February.
-The dollar was up and the euro and other currencies down, and the European economic crisis made investors concerned.
+The dollar was up and the euro and other currencies down, and the euro area crisis made investors concerned.
 London Brent crude fell 81 cents to $113.21.
 On June 15 the Energy Information Association said oil consumption was down 3.5% from a year earlier, but wholesale gasoline demand was up for the first time in several weeks.
 The price of gas on June 17 was $3.67.5 a gallon, 25.1 cents lower than a month earlier but 96.8 cents above a year earlier.
 On June 24, the price of gas was $3.62.8 and expected to go much lower due to the opening of the Strategic Petroleum Reserve.
 U.S. oil prices fell below $90 before rising again, and Brent crude fell 2%.

 In August, the same pessimistic economic news that caused stock prices to fall also decreased expected energy demand.
 On August 8, oil fell over 6%, in its largest drop since May, to $81, its lowest price of the year.

 During October, the price of oil rose 22%, the fastest pace since February, as worries over the U.S. economy decreased, leading to predictions of $4 by early 2012.
 As of November 8, the price reached $96.80.
 Gas prices were not following the increase, due to lower demand resulting from the economy, the normal decrease in travel, lower oil prices in other countries, and production of winter blends which cost less.
 The average rose slightly to $3.41.